-The Internet is often depicted as a threat to traditional print publishing and traditional print publishers, which is not wrong.
+The Internet is often depicted as a threat to traditional print publishing and traditional print publishers — which it is.
 But the Internet has also created many new digital publishing and income opportunities for tech-savvy, innovative, and entrepreneurial writers.
 This includes ways to make money from business models and types of writing that would be difficult, if not impossible, to exploit in a print format.

 The NWU is the most diverse organization of working writers in the USA.
 Membership in the NWU is open to writers in all genres, media, and business models.
 As an elected national division chair of the NWU, and a representative of the NWU to several national and international coalitions and federations, I’ve seen more diversity of writers’ revenue mixes than most writers themselves could imagine.